Dzmitryy1812/Drosera-Trap-Guide-/README.md

 ### ✅ Done!

-Once deployed, your trap will be live on Drosera and connected to your operator.
+Once deployed, your trap will be live on Drosera and All that remains is to connect to the operator.
 You can now:

 * Share your deployed trap in the Drosera Discord
 * Request the **Sergeant** role after review